hanuz06/tinyapp/README.md

 - body-parser
 - cookie-session

-## Dev Dpendencies
+## Dev Dependencies

-- nodemo
+- nodemon
 - chai
 - mocha

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `npm start` command.
+- Run the development web server using the `npm start` command in terminal.
-- Open a web browser, type in address bar 'http://localhost:8080/', and you should see the login page
+- Open a web browser, in address bar type 'http://localhost:8080/', and you should see the login page.
 - To test with mocha/chai, via terminal go to test folder and type 'npm test'